maroskutschy/Applitools_Hackathon_2020/README.md

  For 'ModernTestsV1/ModernTestsV2' set also 'DEFAULT_BROWSER' to 'Chrome' or 'Firefox' (for 'TraditionalTestsV1/TraditionalTestsV2' this is done in feature file)

+ #####Where to see the result of Cucumber tests:
+ you can see it in the bottom left part of IntelliJ: in Run Tab (since validation of all Modern Applitools/Traditional checks is in the After method and after is not included in this report, you will not see the failure in case this check failed)

+ <br/><br/>

  **2.)
 IDEA IntelliJ - Run the tests as TestNG suite:**

   In IDEA IntelliJ find TestNG xml file: